WHO WE ARESo, you've met the owl . . . with the attitude. He's our Wine Snob* ambassador.

-That's why we're "Wine Snob" with an asterisk - you make the rules.
+That's why we're "Wine Snob" with an asterisk - your taste buds, your rules.
 So, don't let the wine snobs get you down!

-OUR STANDARDSWhen we buy a bottle of wine, our priorities are taste, quality, and cost.
+OUR STANDARDSWhen we buy a bottle of wine to drink, our priorities are taste, quality, and cost.
 We want a bottle of wine that's yummy, interesting, unadulterated, and reasonably priced.
 And, that's what we want to offer to you.

-So, we search long and hard for wines that we would look forward to sipping around a camp fire or enjoying with our favorite meals, and - most importantly - that we think taste above their price point.
-Take our 2016 Chardonnay, for example.
-It pairs equally well with mac and cheese or fancy grilled halibut with asparagus and beurre blanc, and although we sell it for $17 a bottle, we think it holds its own against more expensive bottles.
+(Take our 2016 Chardonnay, for example.
+It pairs equally well with mac and cheese or fancy grilled halibut with beurre blanc, and although we sell it for $17 a bottle, we think it holds its own against more expensive bottles.)

-OUR WINESShipping available to California, Minnesota, Nevada, and Wisconsin at a flat rate of $15 for every 1-6 bottles.
+OUR WINESShipping is available to California, Minnesota, Nevada, and Wisconsin at a flat rate of $15 for every 1-6 bottles.